Why It Matters:

 Things to Consider:

-- Consider registering at SSA.gov/myaccount for a custom report on your anticipated benefit, based on your actual earnings.
+- If you haven’t done so already, consider registering at SSA.gov/myaccount for a custom report on your anticipated benefit, based on your actual earnings.

-- Look into how Medicare will work for you to help cover your healthcare costs.
+- Start researching how Medicare may work for you to help cover your healthcare costs.

-2 “Income Taxes and Your Social Security Benefits,” SSA.gov, accessed May 2022
+2 “Income Taxes and Your Social Security Benefit,” SSA.gov, accessed January 2025

-3 “Summary: Actuarial Status of the Social Security Trust Fund,” SSA.gov, August 2021
+3 “Summary: Actuarial Status of the Social Security Trust Funds,” SSA.gov, May 2024

 Transamerica Resources, Inc. is an Aegon company and is affiliated with various companies which include, but are not limited to, insurance companies and broker dealers.
 Transamerica Resources, Inc. does not offer insurance products or securities.
 The information provided is for educational purposes only and should not be construed as insurance, securities, ERISA, tax, investment, legal, medical or financial advice or guidance.
 Please consult your personal independent professionals for answers to your specific questions.